The 8 Best Electric Jacks

 video play icon

 This wiki has been updated 37 times since it was first published in June of 2015.
 If you'd rather not get hot and sweaty when changing your car's tire, or if you just want an easier way to lift your trailer's tongue, an electric jack is an investment you should be considering.
 Not only do they take most of the effort out of a normally strenuous job, they save you time as well.
 Our selections include models suitable for lifting everything from compact cars to large RVs.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Dzanken 3-in-1